-WARNINGS

-There are many ways in which the machine can be damaged by improper operation or improper servicing techniques.
+WARNINGS: There are many ways in which the 2310 Disk Storage Drive can be damaged by improper operation or improper servicing techniques.
 These are described in the text under the appropriate servicing procedure.
 The most significant of these are listed below.